-Now accepting applications for Fall 2020.
-Apply by July 31, 2020.* (Application fees waived for Fall 2020.)
+Now accepting applications for Summer 2021!
+Apply by 4/3/21.* All application fees and GRE requirements currently waived.
 Choose specialties in Family Studies or Couple and Family Therapy while receiving individual academic and research mentorship.
-Submit your application here.

 At a Glance